oughtinc/ergo/docs/notebook_style.rst

    4. make sure that any secrets like passwords are removed from the notebook
    5. Pull out any code not central to the main point of the model into a module in ``ergo/contrib/``.
-See :doc:`contrib` for details.
+See :doc:`contrib_folder` for details.

-3. "Deploy" the notebook

-    1. Run the notebook start to finish in a public runtime environment like Colab.
-Do not rely on running it on a local runtime.
-Save the notebook with output in ``notebooks/build/``

-All of the featured notebooks in our README should be exemplars of the above, so refer to those to see what this looks like in practice.
+The featured notebooks in our README should be exemplars of the above, so refer to those to see what this looks like in practice.

 .. _random style guide: https://github.com/spacetelescope/style-guides/blob/master/guides/jupyter-notebooks.md